andre-st/goodreads-toolbox/likeminded.md

 You can break the process with <kbd>CTRL</kbd>-<kbd>C</kbd> and continue later without having to re-read all online sources again, as reading from Goodreads.com is very time consuming.
-The script internally uses a **file-cache** which is busted after 31 days (--cache parameter) and saves to /tmp/FileCache/.
+The script internally uses a **file-cache** which is busted after 31 days and saves to /tmp/FileCache/.

 ## Observations and limitations

 **Latest version:**
-- you should use a special purpose shelf (--shelf parameter) to control/reduce the program's runtime; loading data could take a month with too many books (start with 100 "best of" books)
+- reduce the program's runtime by using a special purpose shelf (--shelf parameter), otherwise loading data could take a month with too many books:
+  Start with 100 "best of" books, which are already somehow representative of its readers
 - slow but good enough since you run it 4x a year
 - make sure you have some _Gigabytes_ of free diskspace for /tmp/
 - there's no way to load _all_ reviews of a book, but the program tries different